corda/samples/attachZIP/README.md

 There is one state `InvoiceState` and two flows `sendAttachment` and `downloadAttachment`.
 The flow logic is the following:

-sendAttachment: send and sync the attachment between parties
+`sendAttachment`: send and sync the attachment between parties

-doenloadAttchment: save the attachment file from node's serviceHub to local
+`downloadAttchment`: save the attachment file from node's serviceHub to local

 [TODO] add diagram